Product design · Design systems · Design engineering

 Prototypes that only looked like one product

+The operating loop you just toured is six weeks downstream of a very different scene.
 When I picked up Pulse, everyone was iterating on the same product in a different tool: canvas frames, an AI page-builder, model-pasted HTML, screens composited from images.
 An early style pass kept the pages looking related, but nothing underneath matched.
 With a week left before the pitch we had to fold all of it into one flow, and that is where the lesson landed for me.
 Visual consistency is not system consistency.

 Betting the pitch on code